 The Race is On

-Three teams, SpaceIL, Moon Express and Synergy Moon have each secured a contract to launch their spacecraft.
+Five teams, SpaceIL, Moon Express, Synergy Moon, Team Indus, and Hakuto have each secured a contract to launch their spacecraft.
 They are now authorized to move forward in the challenge, kicking off the next exciting phase of the competition.

 On October 7, 2015, at a press conference held in Jerusalem, XPRIZE made public that SpaceIL was the first team to receive verification and approval of their launch contract to move forward in the competition.

 At this press conference, standing together with the President of Israel, SpaceIL announced that they had secured a “ticket to the moon” on a SpaceX Falcon 9 rocket, which is manifested for launch in the second half of 2017.
 SpaceIL is now one huge step closer to realizing their vision of creating an “Apollo moment” in Israel, and inspiring a new generation to pursue Science, Engineering, Technology and Math (STEM).